nadavcohe/SF_crime/README.md

 #Overview
-1. Background
-2. Introduction to data set
+1. Introduction to data set
-3. Results
+2. Data Analysis
   * Based on numbers
   * Based on geography
-4. Things that didn't work
-5. Other directions
+3. Other directions

 #Introduction to data set

-The data set has 976,731 records, for each record we have the following columns:
+The data set has 976,731 police records gathered between 2003-2009 of different crimes in SF, starting from robbery and theft, up to loitering.
+Each record contains description of the offence, time, location & neighbourhood and resolution.
+The full data structure is described in the following table:

 ![](/fig/data_set_into.jpg)

-As you can see from the table, some column data were changed for the analysis.
-I will briefly get into the major changes:
+During the preprocessing, some column data were changed in order to support the analysis.
+Briefly describing the major changes are:

-Category:
+**Category:**
-One of the things that needed to change was the amount of categories, as you can see from this figure:
+One of the things that needed to change was the amount of categories.
+Some categories are quite uncommon, as you can see from this figure:

 ![](/fig/CatOld.png)

-There are a lot of small categories that are very similar to one another, I merged some of them into new categories:
+Since there are a lot of small categories that are very similar to one another, the similar categories has been consolidated into new categories:

 ```R
 NON_CRIMINAL=c("NON-CRIMINAL","OTHER OFFENSES","RUNAWAY","RECOVERED VEHICLE","MISSING PERSON","SUICIDE","PORNOGRAPHY/OBSCENE MAT","SUSPICIOUS OCC","LOITERING")